Photos

 Screen Saver

 In the old days, I took a lot of pictures, and put them in albums that sat on a shelf, and very rarely looked at them again.
 Now I set the living room TV to show pictures at random, from thousands of travel and family photos, by connecting the TV to a computer.
-(An AppleTV could do the same sort of thing.)
+(I think an AppleTV could do the same sort of thing.)

 ArtSaver

 I experimented with a third party screen saver, "ArtSaver" by Gabriel Zachmann.
-I tired it out on the Mini under It has some nice features:
+I tried it out on the Mini running High Sierra.
+It has some nice features:

 Printing Photos